The NSP faculty gender distribution and the NSP graduate student gender distribution in 2022.

 The NSP graduate student race distribution in 2022.

 One of the major goals of the NSP is to increase the number of Underrepresented Minority (URM) graduate students.
 The URM refers to racial and ethnic groups that are underrepresented in biomedical research: Blacks or African Americans, Hispanics or Latinos, American Indians or Alaska Natives, Native Hawaiians, and other Pacific Islanders. (https://diversity.nih.gov/about-us/population-underrepresented).
 Currently, the URM students consist of 18.6% of the NSP graduate students.
 In 2022, the NSP Diversity committee plans to do the following:

 - To recognize outstanding URM applicants, the committee plans to strengthen the NSP relationship with the U of I campus recruiting program (ASPIRE Illinois) and summer undergraduate research programs (The McNair Scholar's program, Summer Predoctoral Institute (SPI), The Illinois Summer Research Symposium).

 - To recruit outstanding URM applicants, the committee plans to launch a recruitment relationship between the NSP and Historically Black Colleges and Universities (HBCU).
-Importantly, the committee will establish the active partnership with the NSP graduate admission committee to develop a program that can increase the recruitment of the URM students.
+Importantly, the committee will establish an active partnership with the NSP graduate admission committee to develop a program that can increase the recruitment of URM students.

 Faculty Recruitment Plans

-Another major goals of the NSP is to increase the number of URM and female NSP faculty members.
+Another major goal of the NSP is to increase the number of URM and female NSP faculty members.
 In 2022, the NSP Diversity committee plans to work together with the NSP executive committee to develop a specific recruiting strategy to recognize and recruit outstanding female and/or URM faculty in the U of I whose research involves neuroscience.